Physical and Occupational Therapy One-day Observation

 I am interested in observing CHOP PT and/or OT.
 How do I schedule?

-It can take two to three weeks for processing your clearances after submission to Human Resources.
+It can take four weeks to process your clearances after submission to Human Resources.

 How soon can I schedule my observation?